 The first and foremost challenge for cuART is how to efficiently store non-zero elements of the system matrix.
 Even though CSR is one of the most efficient compressed formats for a sparse matrix, the data size of the CSR-based CT system matrix may still be much larger than the memory capacity of a commodity GPU.
-Table 1 shows the sizes of some real-world system matrices in CSR format.
-A CSR format system matrix for a fine image, e.g., 720 views and 20482 pixels, can exceed the memory capacity of the commodity projection_view# 360 720 image_size(pixel#) 512^{2} 1024^{2} 2048^2 512^{2} 1024^{2} 2048 2 matrix_size (GB) 2.34 6.19 18.44 4.82 11.97 37.41

-NVIDIA Tesla K80 GPU, which has 24GB global memory.
+The third row of Table 1 shows the sizes of some real-world system matrices in CSR format.
+A CSR format system matrix for a fine image, e.g., 720 views and 20482 pixels, can exceed the memory capacity of the commodity NVIDIA Tesla K80 GPU, which has 24GB global memory.
 Although partitioning the rows of the system matrix into multiple groups can alleviate the memory pressure, it introduces additional datatransfer overhead.
-Moreover, the ART algorithm requires both SpMV and SpMV_T, and transposing the matrix at runtime could incur significant overhead.
+Moreover, the ART algorithm requires both SpMV and SpMV-T, and transposing the matrix at runtime could incur significant overhead.